Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

-There could be some small issues that you might need to attend to due to your previous formatting.
+There might be a few small issues you need to correct because of your previous formatting.

-If you are using WordPress, having a Sandbox is a huge advantage for major theme changes.
+If you are using WordPress, a Sandbox is a huge advantage for major theme changes.

 4. Refresh your old content

-It is a quick way to turn a good blog into a fantastic blog!
+It is a quick way to turn a good blog post into a fantastic one.